LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

 .. tip::

-   Learning takes work, and you need the practice. *Do your homework*.
+   Learning takes work, and you need the practice.

 Sports Motivation
 -----------------